 Things to help a person undertake daily life activities and enable them to participate in the community and reach their goals.

 The dates when the NDIS will be available to all eligible residents:

 Once you have received confirmation that you qualify for the NDIS, your planner is the first person you should speak to on your NDIS journey.
 Your planner is there to help you access the system, so give them as much information as possible about your situation and your goals.

 Reasonable and necessary supports

 Anything which is related to your disability is a reasonable and necessary support under the NDIS.
 This can include not just the basics like mobility equipment and therapeutic support, but support with transport, doing daily tasks, home modification, education, social participation and more.
 If you’re not sure what is “necessary and reasonable”, ask your planner.
-But the general rule is that it must be related to your disability, and it can’t replicate things that your family or community already helps you with.
+The general rule is that it must be related to your disability, and it can’t replicate things that your family or community already assist you with.

-For help with your NDIS Plan, contact Afford to speaking with an NDIS Planning Specialist.
+For help with your NDIS Plan, contact Afford to speak with an NDIS Planning Specialist.